William & Josephine — Children Page last modified:

 4. Per Kashia oral history, the youths were banished from the tribe – which was close to a death sentence as none in the tribe would aid them.

-5. William had a good (for the times) working relationship with the Kashia – so why the abduction?
+5. William had a good (for the times) relationship with the Kashia – so why the abduction?

 Burial: Where the three infants are buried is another mystery.
-The Benitz-Kolmer cemetery in Timber Cove is 2-3 miles distant from the fort and — as far as we know — was not established until five years later, in 1855, when Michael Kolmer died.
+The Benitz-Kolmer cemetery in Timber Cove is 2-3 miles distant from the fort and — as far as we know — was not established until five years later, in 1855, when Josephine’s father, Michael Kolmer, died.
 Had Josephine’s first three children been buried there, surely she would have included their names on the headstone she installed for her parents in 1898.

 The infants were more likely to have been buried close to Fort Ross, probably in one of the Russian cemeteries.
 There are two clues suggesting it was a Russian cemetery: (i) From her visit to California in 1898/1899, Josephine kept just three Cabinet Cards (photos mounted on cards) of Fort Ross and Timber Cove: the Russian Chapel, the Russian cemetery, and the Benitz-Kolmer cemetery. (ii) Recent excavations of the Russian cemetery have unearthed several small Prosser buttons, used on baby clothes and dolls; first manufactured in Europe after 1840, it is unlikely they could have reached Fort Ross before the Russians departed end of 1841.